cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Links speak for themselves.
 Alongside the picture, provide links to your accomplishments.
 Whether it’s a link to a published paper, a successful project, or a professional profile, these links serve as concrete evidence of our achievements.
-However, I would advise against listing MOOC courses, as we would just decreasing or value or discrediting ourselves.
+However, I would advise against listing MOOC courses, as we would just decrease or value or discrediting ourselves.
 While they are excellent for personal growth, mentioning them on our résumé might detract from your formal education and professional experience.
-I only keep [my own list of online MOOCs](../courses.html) for myself so I can come back to them later.
+I only keep [my own list of online MOOCs](../courses.html) for myself, so I can come back to them later.

 ## Passions